michaelkmw/Udacity-SDC-LaneLines/writeup_template.md

 5. Hough Transform algorithm is applied on the masked image to extract lines from the image

+6. Line image is then superimposed onto the original image

 Below is the before and after an image is processed by the pipeline

 **Before**